Low Testosterone in Your 30s

 Antibiotics target unique bacterial structures and processes that don't exist in human cells.
 Beta-lactam antibiotics like penicillin destroy the peptidoglycan layer in bacterial cell walls, causing the bacteria to burst.
 Protein synthesis inhibitors block bacterial ribosomes, while DNA gyrase inhibitors prevent bacterial DNA replication and repair.

-Antifungals attack fungal-specific targets, primarily the cell membrane and cell wall.
-Azole antifungals block ergosterol synthesis, weakening the fungal cell membrane until it becomes permeable and the organism dies.
+Antifungals attack fungal-specific targets, primarily the cell wall.
+Azole antifungals block ergosterol synthesis, weakening the fungal cell wall until it becomes permeable and the organism dies.
 Echinocandins inhibit beta-glucan synthesis, preventing proper cell wall formation in fungi like Candida species.

 Both drug classes offer broad-spectrum and narrow-spectrum options.
-Broad-spectrum medications affect many different species within their target category, while narrow-spectrum drugs focus on specific organisms.
-Treatment duration varies significantly between the two classes, with antibiotics typically prescribed for 5-10 days and antifungals often requiring several weeks of therapy.
+Broad-spectrum medications affect multiple species within their target category, while narrow-spectrum drugs focus on specific organisms.
+Treatment duration varies significantly between the two classes, with antibiotics typically prescribed for 5-10 days and antifungals often requiring several weeks or months of therapy.

 Antibiotics generally work faster than antifungals, often showing improvement within 24-48 hours for bacterial infections.
 However, they can disrupt beneficial gut bacteria, leading to digestive issues or secondary infections.
-Questions like utis: do you always an antibiotic arise because some people want to avoid these side effects, though bacterial UTIs typically do require antibiotic treatment.
+Questions like "Do you always an antibiotic for bacterial infections arise because some people want to avoid these side effects.

 Antifungals usually require longer treatment courses, sometimes lasting weeks or months for nail infections or systemic fungal conditions.
 They tend to have fewer effects on normal body bacteria but can cause liver stress with prolonged use.
 Topical antifungals generally have minimal side effects compared to oral medications.